conductor-oss/conductor/docs/docs/configuration/systask.md

 The `switch` expression, however, is simply an input parameter (`value-param` evaluator) or a complex javascript expression (`javascript` evaluator).
 Only two evaluators are supported by default in conductor.

-**For Developers** Any type of custom evaluator can be implemented without having to touch the way `switch` task works.
+**For Conductor Developers**: Custom evaluators can be implemented without having to change the way `SWITCH` task works.

-The task takes 2 parameters and even with growing number of evaluators, it always takes 2 parameters:
+To implement and use the custom evaluators we can use the params `evaluatorType` and `expression`.

 **Parameters:**